dfoderick/ubiquity-hackathon/README.md

 `stop` = stops the stream. peer that started the stream will need to execute, sign and broadcast.

 # General setup for each example
 After running `node src/index` you initialize a direct p2p connection using the `iam` and `@` commands as shown below.
+Enter the commands by row.
+For exmple, enter 'iam satoshi' in terminal 1 then 'iam hal' in terminal 2.
+Then proceed to the next line.

 |Peer1 (Satoshi)|Peer2 (Hal)|
 |----|----|